Our Main Areas of Practice:

 Law Clinic while in law school, and now works with the firm on a limited part-time basis.
 Mr. Tomic-Bobas has garnered a lot of experience as a Staff Attorney at Lakeshore Legal Aid, the Counsel & Advocacy Law Line, Elder Law of Michigan and serves as a Hearing Referee with the Michigan Tax Tribunal.
 Jadranko has represented landlords in dozens and dozens of eviction and other property management related legal matters, and he has a deep understanding of Michigan property tax law, having heard and decided hundreds of property tax cases as a referee.

-Two years ago he honed his skills in housing issues and has HUD certifications for housing counseling.
+Three years ago he honed his skills in housing issues and has HUD certifications for housing counseling.
 He now serves as the Legal Director for the Hotline at Elder Law of Michigan, when not working with us.
 His B.A. is from the MSU Eli Broad College of Business.
 He speaks Croatian and German in addition to English and has lived in Croatia and Germany too.

 He serves on the board of directors of Hospice of Lansing and in his very limited spare time, you might find him playing soccer or traveling with his wife.